 Best Practice 1: Harness The Power of Data

 You can’t read the thoughts of your target audience – and if telepathy were possible, we would still be firmly against it.
 All that you need is located in two data pools.
 Both are available and include valuable insights into your prospects’ behavior.

 - Website visitor data.
-Users who come to your website and study each page can become your best customers – provided you manage to deduce what caught their interest and give them what they want.
+Users who visit your website and study each page can become your best customers – provided you can deduce what caught their interest and give them what they want.
 To do this, you must have an outline of their key goals, their demographics, and their priorities and use that knowledge to tailor your templates.
 You can study your daily visitors via Google Analytics.
 It is a must-have tool for anyone who wants to learn more about where their visitors come from, which page they view most frequently, and whether they are one-time visitors or return every day or week.
-With such information on your hands, you’ll better understand igniting your target audience’s interest and turning visitors into subscribers.
+With such information, you’ll better understand how to ignite your target audience’s interest and turn visitors into subscribers.

 - Campaign data.
 Never disregard the information that previous campaigns can provide you with.
 Some tools show you: